Daniel-Nikpayuk/FNFTA/data analysis/README.md

 For the record, the above paragraph's analysis is not rigorous proof, but this is otherwise the idea.
 If you decide to use my analysis here, I recommend going over it rigorously yourself, mine comes **without warranty**.
-In anycase, if this distribution is in fact a power law version, it might imply the market for First Nations' accounts is self-organized---meaning there has been no clear outside influence or bias (putting to rest any conspiracy theories within this context).
+In anycase, if this distribution is in fact a power law version, it might imply the market for First Nations' accounts has for this given year self-organized---meaning there has been no clear outside influence or bias (putting to rest any conspiracy theories within this context).

-> My own personal recommendation---unless someone else wiser points out its flaws and suggests something
+My own personal recommendation---unless someone else wiser points out its flaws and suggests something better:

-> better---is that First Nations themselves (instead of colonial government powers) *do* interfer artificially with this
+> First Nations themselves (especially instead of colonial government powers) *should* interfer artificially with this
-> distribution.
-Resource extraction is big business for **Big Oil** as well as **Nation States** (including foreign ones),
+> distribution (within the framework of the law of course).
+The reason being: Resource extraction is big business for
-> and First Nations hold many such desired resources within their lands: Corporate and government hacking is in full swing,
+> **Big Oil** as well as **Nation States** (including foreign ones), and First Nations hold many such desired resources
-> and the more centralized First Nations' accounts and their private and sensitive information are, the easier it is for
+> within their lands.
+Corporate and government hacking is in full swing, and the more centralized First Nations' accounts
-> this information to be hacked across the board.
+> and their private and sensitive information are, the easier it is for this information to be hacked across the board.
 >
 > I recommend something closer to a uniform distribution regarding the top firms, not to mention assurances such as privileged
 > access to such things as security audit reports, background checks, and independent analyses of corporate influences, lobbying,